ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 You can checkout the project at this stage from [Github](https://github.com/ealeksandrov/NodeAPI/tree/e8764a97f9c70fb6eae102fda7237e745d9e99ac).

 ##<a name="Step5"></a>5.
 Access control — OAuth 2.0, Passport.js
 We will use OAuth 2.
-Perhaps this is redundant, but in the future, this approach facilitates integration with other OAuth-providers.
+Perhaps this is redundant, but in the future, this approach facilitates an integration with other OAuth-providers.

 Module [Passport.js](http://passportjs.org/) will be responsible for access control.
-For OAuth2 server I will use handy solution from the same author - [OAuth2orize](https://github.com/jaredhanson/oauth2orize).
+For OAuth2 server, I will use handy solution from the same author - [OAuth2orize](https://github.com/jaredhanson/oauth2orize).
 Access tokens will be stored in MongoDB.

 First you need to install all the required modules: